crate/crate-howtos/docs/scaling/multi-node-setup.rst

 ========================

-CrateDB is a distributed datastore and so in production, a cluster will typically consist of 3 or more nodes.
+CrateDB is a distributed datastore and so in production, a cluster will typically consist of three or more nodes.
 CrateDB makes cluster setup as easy as possible, but there are things to note when building a new cluster.

 CrateDB is designed in a shared nothing architecture, in which all nodes are